nybbles/obsidian-pocket/README.md

 You can also sync your Pocket items using an Obsidian command: "Sync Pocket list".

+You can either sync all Pocket items or just Pocket items with a particular tag that you specify, using the "Pocket sync tag" setting.
+Leave it blank to sync all Pocket items, or specify a Pocket tag to limit your sync to just Pocket items with that tag.

 ### Opening and using the Pocket list

 Once the Pocket list is downloaded and stored, open the command palette and